Gaetz/vulkan-training/02.ModernEngine/b.ResourceManagement.md

 }
 ```

 We also need to update the pipeline layout creation.
-By the way, we change the name of a variable and add a new one:
+By the way, add a new variable:

 `gpu_resourses.hpp`
 ```
-struct Pipeline {
-...
-    const DesciptorSetLayout* descriptor_set[ k_max_descriptor_set_layouts ];
-...
-}; // struct PipelineVulkan

 struct ShaderState {
 ...
     spirv::ParseResult* parse_result;